 - 2. Measure the pressure and flow from 12 sprinklers across the irrigated area - Avoid the inlet end of laterals if possible as pressure variation will be high - Ensure sprinklers chosen are of the same specifications - Capture all flow without flooding the nozzle or affecting pressure - Shroud the sprinkler or sprayer with a loose hose and collect discharge for at least 30 seconds or 20 litres - Measure and record the volume collected (mL) and time (sec).

 Grid uniformity test

 Solid-set

-- 3. Arrange a grid of collectors between six adjacent sprinklers (three in each of two rows) in a representative part of the system.
-The grid must fit within the six sprinklers (Figure 3.1) - Define collector columns as the lines perpendicular to the sprinkler rows and collector rows as the lines parallel to the sprinkler rows.
+3. Arrange a grid of collectors between six adjacent sprinklers (three in each of two rows) in a representative part of the system.
+The grid must fit within the six sprinklers (Figure 3.2)